Student work by Gerrin Tramis

 Our mentors are spread across the globe, covering most time zones.
 Classes take place via Zoom and are recorded, so they can be replayed anytime.

 We're always considerate of student locations and make sure the weekly Q&A session is within an appropriate 9 am-9 pm period, however, we are unable to cater to every student's full-time or part-time work hours as well.
+You will have the opportunity to indicate what times work best for you during the application process.

 If your schedule is very busy and you need more flexibility, we encourage you to consider the 1-on-1 private mentorship option.